websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_10.rst

 URL dispatch
 ------------

-IN order to get from an URL to a view, Websauna uses what is known as a :term:`router` from :term:`Pyramid` framework.
+In order to get from an URL to a view, Websauna uses what is known as a :term:`router` from :term:`Pyramid` framework.
 A router maps URL patterns to views.
 This process is called :term:`URL dispatch`.
 It is the more common way of building web applications.

 Traversal
 ---------

 Websauna also supports an alternative routing method called :term:`traversal`.
 In traversal, each part of the path maps to a Python object.
 On a traditional file system, these are folders and files.
 In Pyramid they are called :term:`resources <resource>`.
-Resources offer more flexibility and often make the code simpler and elegant for such cases, where hierarchial structure is needed.
+Resources offer more flexibility and often make the code simpler and elegant for such cases, where hierarchical structure is needed.
 E.g. all views behind a organization URL are visible for the organization members only.
 Organization administrators get access to priviledged part of management views.
 If the users are members of sub-organizations, they can access their specific sub-organizational parts only.

 Writing views
 -------------